 The Lynx is an all-in-one type system, combining the circuitry, keypad, dialer, and sounder all in a single unit.
 This makes installation fast and easy, and keeps the cost of the equipment low.

-For do-it-yourselfers, the Lynx is probably the best option of any Ademco systems.
+For do-it-yourselfers, the Lynx is one of the best options of any Ademco system.
 If you’re a renter, the Lynx offers affordable security without needing a lot of holes in your landlord’s walls.

 The Ademco Lynx can be located in the kitchen area, where there is usually an existing telephone jack.

 This allows the alarm to be connected for dialing to an outside monitoring station.
 By placing the unit above an electrical outlet, power is also readily available.
 These are the only hardwired connections required for the Lynx alarm system.

 In a typical apartment, there will only be one or two doors.
 These can be protected with the standard door/window transmitters used on many Ademco alarm systems.
 These same transmitters can be added to any windows you want to secure, although bugging the doors alone is still a good basic security system.

 A single wireless motion detector will cover the typical apartment or townhouse.
 It can be located in the main living area, the master bedroom, or in a hallway.
 The goal is to “break up” the square footage, so a burglar will be likely to trip the motion sensor as he moves through the house.

 All Ademco alarm systems allow you to arm the system in at least two different modes.
 These are referred to as “Stay” and “Away”.
 The difference between them is that in Stay mode, the motion detector is turned off, while in Away mode, it is left active.